NxPKG/khulnasoft-docs/content/api-shield/management-and-monitoring/_index.md

 This will add the specified endpoints to your list of managed endpoints.
 You can view your list of saved endpoints in the **Endpoint Management** page.

-Cloudflare will start collecting [performance data](/api-shield/management-and-monitoring/#endpoint-performance-analysis) on your endpoint when you save an endpoint.
+Khulnasoft will start collecting [performance data](/api-shield/management-and-monitoring/#endpoint-performance-analysis) on your endpoint when you save an endpoint.

 {{<Aside type="note">}}
-When an endpoint is using [Cloudflare Workers](/workers/), the metrics data will not be populated.
+When an endpoint is using [Khulnasoft Workers](/workers/), the metrics data will not be populated.
 {{</Aside>}}

 ## Access

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account and domain.
 2. Select **Security** > **API Shield**.
 3. Add your endpoints [manually](#add-endpoints-manually), from [Schema Validation](#add-endpoints-from-schema-validation), or from [API Discovery](#add-endpoints-from-api-discovery).